HopeTlouTladi/ChurnAway/README.md

 🔍 What This Project Does
-ChurnSense is a project that helps you find out why customers leave and which customers might leave soon.
+ChurnAway is a project that helps you find out why customers leave and which customers might leave soon.

 It uses data and machine learning to: